 - Your New Jersey motorcycle accident lawyer will draft a Demand Letter to send to the insurance company.
 This demand will be for compensation for your injuries and losses.
 These initial demand letters are never answered favorably.
-When the answer is received, the attorney will file a lawsuit against the insurance company on your behalf.
+When the answer is received, the attorney will file a lawsuit against the insurance company for you.

 - Next, the discovery process will begin.
 During this time, your attorney will begin gathering evidence, speaking with witnesses and experts, and building your case to go to trial.
 During this time, the injured party may be interviewed by the attorney for the responsible party.

-- Negotiations will begin between the attorney on your behalf and the insurance company.
+- I just wanted to let you know that negotiations will begin between the attorney on your behalf and the insurance company.
 As more information comes to light during the discovery process, the more leverage your attorney will have to use against the insurance company to get a fair settlement offer.

 - If the insurance company offers a fair settlement offer, you will be notified, and if you choose to accept the offer, the case will settle and close.

-- If a fair settlement cannot be reached during the negotiations, your attorney will prepare to take your case to trial.
-The judge and jury will then make the final decision for the amount of your settlement.
-Most insurers try to avoid going to court, because juries almost always favor the injured party.
+- Your attorney will prepare to take your case to trial if a fair settlement cannot be reached during the negotiations.
+The judge and jury will then decide on the amount of your settlement.
+Most insurers try to avoid court because juries almost always favor the injured party.